Zaremba Transitivity: Computation and Provisional All-Prime Strategy

 - Bourgain, J. and Gamburd, A. (2008).
 “Uniform expansion bounds for Cayley graphs of SL_2(F_p).”
 Annals of Mathematics, 167(2), pp. 625–642.

-Computed on 2× Intel Xeon Platinum 8570 (112 cores), 133 seconds.
+Computed in 133 s on NVIDIA DGX B200 (CUDA kernel for ; single-threaded CPU fallback on 2× Intel Xeon Platinum 8570 for ).
 Algebraic argument constructed with AI assistance (Claude).
 All code and data open for independent verification at github.com/cahlen/idontknow.